MafariT/SimpleChatBot/README.md

 Here are some examples of things you can say to the chatbot:

 - help: displays a list of available commands and their descriptions
+- gpt [message]: To interact with ChatGPT
+- alpha [message]: To interact with WolframAlpha
 - translate [text] to [language]: Translates the given text to the specified language
-- math [expression]: Calculates the given mathematical expression
+- math [expression]: Calculates the given mathematical expression (help math for more details)
 - day: Provides information on the current day
 - time: Provides information on the current time
 - weather: Provides weather information